 Christopher DeWolf is a Canadian journalist who has lived in Hong Kong since 2008.
 He was drawn by the contrasts of the city's street life: quiet lanes filled with stray cats and potted plants; sleek glass-and-steel footbridges; frenetic markets where rainbow umbrellas shelter fresh vegetables and flopping fish.
 Christopher's work on urbanism, architecture, design, art and culture has appeared in the South China Morning Post, Wall Street Journal, TIME, LEAP and many other publications.
+His book on Hong Kong's unique urban culture, Borrowed Spaces: Life Between the Cracks of Modern Hong Kong, was published by Penguin in 2017.
 He hopes to bring a ground-up sense of place to his work for Zolima CityMag.
-More of his work can be found on his blog urbanphoto.net

 Edith Terry grew up in Southeast Asia, Taiwan and the United States.
 First visiting Hong Kong in 1959, and living here since 2000, she has been a foreign correspondent for Business Week magazine and the Toronto Globe and Mail Newspaper, opinion editor and columnist for the South China Morning Post, and is the author of non-fiction books including How Asia Got Rich: Japan, China, and the Asian Miracle (M.E.
 Sharpe, 2002).
 She writes about Hong Kong arts, culture, and sustainability.

-Half Italian, half-Chinese, Gabriella was born and raised in Hong Kong until leaving for studies and work abroad in London, Paris and Beijing.
-She recently completed an overland journey from Brussels to Hong Kong in 306 days and is now working on a cookbook and travelogue inspired by the journey across the Eurasian continent.
-Travelling long-term showed her how you can become tired of landscapes and the 100th temple, but never become blasé about people.
-The most interesting experiences from the road have been through engaging with people along the way and learning their history, culture and politics from personal stories.
-Gabriella is eager to explore the stories behind Hong Kong’s everyday forgotten icons and delve back into the Chinese language for Zolima CityMag.
-Part of the duo behind the award winning blog he Funnelogy Channel (www.funnelogychannel.com), when she is not on a bus, train or plane, you will most likely find her trying new foods street-side, preferably with her hands.
-And chatting to the cook.
+Half Italian, half Chinese, Gabriella was born and raised in Hong Kong until life took her to London, Paris and Beijing.
+She completed an overland journey from Brussels to Hong Kong in 306 days and is now working on a cookbook and travelogue inspired by the journey across the Eurasian continent.
+Part of the duo behind the award-winning blog The Funnelogy Channel, when Gabriella is not on a bus, train or plane, you will most likely find her trying new foods street-side, preferably with her hands – while chatting to the cook.

 Jason Wordie is an established local historian and writer.
 He has made his home in the New Territories for more than twenty five years.
 He conducts historical walks in Hong Kong, Macao, Canton (Guangzhou) and Humen as well as giving historical lectures for a variety of local community groups and cultural organisations, in addition to various well-known corporate bodies.
 Jason has had a series of regular columns in the South China Morning Post.
 His current column, Then and Now, appears every week in the Sunday Morning Post’s Post Magazine.
 Jason has written several books on Hong Kong and the region.